 I do full tracking, mixing, and mastering out of Portland, Oregon.
-I am also skilled in sound designs for podcasts, short films, etc. I can help produce and create tracks for your specific project also.
+I am also skilled in sound designs for podcasts, short films, etc. I can help produce and create tracks for your specific project also if needed.
 I have years of experience making music and working with musicians.
-I am very proficient at working with electronic, house, techno, and punk music for people.
+I am very proficient at working with electronic, house, techno, and punk music for different musicians and bands.

 Hello!
 My name is Trey.
 I’m an audio engineer in Portland, OR and I have a degree from Clackamas Community College for Audio Engineering and Music Technology.
 My main expertise is in recording punk and heavier styles of music, but I have experience with a lot of other types of music also.
 All types of bands and musicians are welcome!